 - paper towels

 Preteens Children’s Message: Compassion Counts

 Say: When we have compassion, we feel sympathy for someone and then we get involved.
 Sometimes we involve ourselves, and other times we might involve ourselves by sending money or gifts to help people in need.
 Compassion is more than just feeling sympathy; it also involves doing something that helps someone else.

 Form pairs.
 Say: Talk with your partner about a time someone showed compassion to you.

 After five minutes, invite kids to share any stories of compassion with the entire group.

-Say: The priest and the Levite may’ve been very caring guys who just happened to be too busy or scared to help.
-They may’ve felt sympathy–but only the Samaritan had compassion.
+Say: The priest and the Levite may have been very caring guys who just happened to be too busy or scared to help.
+They may have felt sympathy—but only the Samaritan had compassion.
 He set aside his own concerns and he acted.
-He got involved.
+He involved himself.

 Give each child an ice cube and a paper towel.
 Have kids clench the ice cube in their hand over the paper towel.
 As they clench the ice cube, have partners take turns sharing one big thing they’re worried about at school or at home—while keeping the ice cube clenched in the same hand for five minutes.